Eugene Levy CM (born December 17, 1946) is a Canadian actor with a long and illustrious career as a comedic actor.

 - Playing Against Type: Former business mogul Johnny Rose of Schitt's Creek is confident, successful, a Sharp-Dressed Man and women find him genuinely attractive.
 Sure, he occasionally has awkwardly supportive moments with his adult children, but he is still a departure from many of Levy's famous characters.

-- Polka Dork: Plays the accordian in real-life and has used this for comic effect more than once.
+- Polka Dork: Plays the accordion in real-life and has used this for comic effect more than once.

 - Real-Life Relative: Works with his son Dan and his daughter Sarah, who plays Twyla, on Schitt's Creek.